Veebidisainer/golden-ratio-typographic-scale/README.md

-# The Golden Ratio Based Typographic Scale
+# The Golden Ratio Based Typographic Scale for SASS
-Easy and ready to use golden ratio based typographic scale with minimums and maximums for font-size
+Easy and ready to use golden ratio based typographic scale with minimums and maximums for font-size.

 ## Inspired by